siyuan1992/coding-challenge/README.md

 This challenge is to implement two features:

-1. Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that required cleaning.
+1. Extract the time stamp and text from the raw JSON tweets that come from the Twitter Streaming API, "clean" them, and track the number of tweets that required cleaning.
-2. Calculate the average degree of a vertex in a Twitter graph for the last 60 seconds, and update this each time a new tweet appears.
+2. Calculate the average degree of a vertex in a "60-second Twitter graph", and update this each time a new tweet appears.

-For example, suppose the following three tweets come in, one after the other

-In this challenge we have made a few assumptions to make things simpler:
+For this challenge, we need to define two concepts

-- Each tweet only contains lowercase letters, numbers, and ASCII characters like `:`, `@`, and `#`.
+- By "cleaning", we mean removing any escape characters and non-ASCII characters, so that numbers, and ASCII characters like `:`, `@`, and `#`.
-- A word is defined as anything separated by whitespace.

-Note that the output of the first feature is outputted in order, according to the [ASCII Code](http://www.ascii-code.com).
+Note that the output of the first feature

 ## Details of Implementation